 Christi Weitzel, Berks County Intermediate Unit

 Kate Williams, Reading Health System

-Coalition Liaison: Carey Harris, Early Learning Investment Commission
+Coalition Liaison: Ryan Riley, Early Learning Investment Commission